pearsonlab/pearsonlab.github.io/location.md

 <img src="http://dibs-web01.vm.duke.edu/pearson/assets/images/website/stairs.jpg" width="500"/>

-Turn right once more and you'll see the entrance to the Center for Cogntitive Neuroscience (CCN).
+Turn right once more and you'll see the entrance to the Center for Cognitive Neuroscience (CCN).
 This door is kept locked, so please knock to be let in.

 <img src="http://dibs-web01.vm.duke.edu/pearson/assets/images/website/ccn.jpg" width="500"/>